kailevy/EthnoModel/reports/final_report.md

 **Interpretation** - Our results above seem to match relatively closely with the table from the paper.
 The differences in percentages depicted above are not very large (less than 5%) with the exception of the simulation where only selfish and traitorous behaviors were included.
 Judging based on this fact, it should be safe to say that our implementation of the model is accurate to that of the original one.

+## Extensions with Misperception
+Hammond, Axelrod, and Grafen [3] present a very similar model to ours.
+Additionally, they mention the effects of misperception: "The simulation results are also not very sensitive to the possibility that an agent will occasionally misperceive whether or not the other agent in the interaction has the same smell".
+However, they do not much more evidence or experiments.

+We implement misperception in our model, in two separate ways-- by having every agent misperceive at the same rate, and by having agents pass down a misperception attribute to offspring.
+In either case, an agent misperceiving its neighbor determines its own strategy by "smelling" the neighbor as a random ethnicity.

 ### Experiment 3 - Global Misperception
-The paper by Hammond, Axelrod, Grafen does not discuss ethnocentrism very much, but does mention the effects of misperception: "The simulation results are also not very sensitive to the possibility that an agent will occasionally misperceive whether or not the other agent in the interaction has the same smell".
-We were inspired by this to implement some global misperception to the model.

-**Question** - How does standardized misperception impact behavior distribution at our steady state?
+**Question** - How does misperception at a global level impact behavior distribution at our steady state?
 How does misperception affect the model at different points in time?

-**Method** - The world is initialized with all agents having equal chance of misperceiving their neighbors.
-Misperceiving means the agent will randomly assume the neighbor is a different tag.
+**Method** - The world is initialized with all agents having equal chance of misperceiving their neighbors, between 0 and 1.
+- When an agents interacts with a neighbor, it may misperceive the neighbor, by the misperception chance.
+- If it does misperceive, it randomly chooses at tag that it perceives the neighbor to be, out of the 4 tags.
+- It then uses the strategy of the tag it perceives to determine whether it cooperates or defects
+- If it doesn't misperceives, it plays normall

 **Results** -